-We own two patent families directed to our INF-a INDUKINE molecules and our WTX-613 product candidate.
-We own a first patent family that includes pending foreign applications in Australia, Brazil, Canada, China, European Patent Office, Hong Kong, India, Israel, Japan, Republic of Korea, Mexico, Russian Federation, Singapore and South Africa that claim certain compositions of matter and methods of use with respect to WTX-613.
+We own four patent families directed to our INF-a INDUKINE molecules and our WTX-613 product candidate.
+We own a first patent family that includes pending foreign applications in United States, Australia, Brazil, Canada, China, European Patent Office, Hong Kong, India, Israel, Japan, Republic of Korea, Mexico, Russian Federation, Singapore and South Africa that claim certain compositions of matter and methods of use with respect to INF-a INDUKINE molecules and WTX-613.
 The 20-year term for patents in this family runs through 2039, excluding any extension of patent term that may be available.
-A second patent family currently includes one pending international patent application filed under the PCT that claims certain compositions of matter and methods of use with respect to WTX-613.
-This PCT application also claims certain compositions of matter and method of use with respect to WTX-124.
-We intend to file national phase applications in various foreign jurisdictions based on this PCT application before applicable deadlines.
-We filed a pending application in the United States that combined the disclosures of the first and second families, and claims compositions of matter and certain methods of use with respect to WTX-613.
+A second patent family currently includes pending patent applications in U.S., Australia, Brazil, Canada, China, European Patent Office, India, Israel, Japan, Republic of Korea, Mexico, Russian Federation, Singapore and South Africa with claims directed to certain compositions of matter and methods of use with respect to WTX-613.
+These applications also claim certain compositions of matter and method of use with respect to IL-2 INDUKINE molecules and our WTX-124 product candidate.
+The 20-year term for patents in this family runs through 2040, excluding any extension of patent term that may be available.
+We filed a pending application in the United States that combined the disclosures of the first and second families and claims compositions of matter and certain methods of use with respect to WTX-613.
 The 20-year term for patents based on the pending U.S. application will run through to 2039 or 2040, depending on the particular claims, excluding any extension of patent term that may be available.
+Our third patent family includes a pending PCT application and a pending application in Taiwan that claim certain compositions of matter and methods of use with respect our INF-a INDUKINE molecules.
+We intend to file national applications in the United States and other jurisdictions based on the pending PCT application before applicable deadlines.
+The 20-year term for patents in this family will run through to 2042, excluding any extension of patent term that may be available.
+Our fourth patent family also includes a pending PCT application and a pending application in Taiwan that claim certain methods of use with respect to INF-a INDUKINE molecules and WTX-613.
+This family also claims certain methods of use of with respect to IL-12 INDUKINE molecules and our WTX-330 product candidate, and IL-2 INDUKINE molecules and our WTX-124 product candidate.
+We intend to file national applications in the United States and other jurisdictions based on the PCT application before applicable deadlines.
+The 20-year term for patents in this family will run through to 2042, excluding any extension of patent term that may be available.